Provost’s Graduate Academic Engagement Fellowship at the Netter Center (PGAEF@NC)

 Application Process and Timeline:

-- A personal statement addressing past experience with Academically Based Community Service (ABCS) and related activities, plans for the two-year period of the fellowship, and how the fellowship will support future research and career interests
+- A personal statement addressing past experience with community-engaged scholarship, Academically Based Community Service (ABCS), or related activities; plans for the two-year period of the fellowship; and how the fellowship will support future research and career interests

 - Unofficial graduate transcript(s)